With this craft, I have combined maps and Mason jars to make a travel-themed Mason jar bank.

 When my friend returned from New York with a pack of city map paper napkins (Mapkins).
 I knew that I would eventually find something to make with them!

-This is a very affordable craft that would make a fantastic gift for anyone with wanderlust.
+This is a very affordable craft that would make a fantastic map themed gift for anyone with wanderlust.
 The Mason jar bank is also very simple and excluding drying time takes about an hour to make.

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.